Number 2 (song)

 "Number 2" is a song by British YouTuber and rapper KSI featuring American rapper Future and Atlanta-based rapper 21 Savage from the former's second studio album, All Over the Place (2021).
 The song was written by the three rappers alongside Rico Love, Ivory Scott, S-X, Aaron Ferrucci, Martell Smith Williams, & producers Diego Ave, Bankroll Got It, Chambers, Mally Mall, and Nana Rogues.
 It was released for digital download and streaming by RBC Records and BMG on 16 July 2021 upon the release of the album.
 "Number 2" is a hip hop and trap song.
 In both the chorus and his verse, KSI relishes in his success and addresses those who have hated on him and doubted him in the past, with an auto-tune-heavy delivery.
 The song features a beat switch into a more gloomy instrumental in its latter half.

 "Number 2" received generally positive reviews from music critics, with many praising its production and the three rappers' "hard" and "commanding" performances.
+Commercially, the song peaked within the top 10 of the UK Independent Singles Chart and also made two other UK charts and the New Zealand Hot Singles chart, where it charted at number 11.
 The music video was released on 26 July 2021.
 The futuristic video alternates between shots of the three rappers playing an online car racing video game in their respective homes and in-game footage of the trio racing through a virtual CGI cityscape, behind the wheels of three matching BMWs.
 The video's theme acknowledges KSI's roots as a YouTuber and a gamer.